How Do I Appeal the Final Decision?

-You can submit your appeal and supporting documentation online, in person, by mail or by fax.
+You can submit your appeal documents online, in person, by mail or by fax.

 Online

-Appeals can be managed online.
-Visit DisasterAssistance.gov to create an account and upload all supporting documents using the Correspondence "Upload Center."
+If you set up an online account, appeals can be managed through this account.
+Visit DisasterAssistance.gov, log into your account and to upload all supporting documents using the Correspondence "Upload Center."

 In Person

-You can take your appeal request to a Disaster Recovery Center.
+You can take your appeal documentation to a Disaster Recovery Center.

 By Mail